Equities inch higher on U.S.-China talks report

 Meanwhile, Bank of Japan reassurances that it will maintain super-easy monetary policies for an “extended period of time” pushed the yen down and bond yields lower worldwide.

-The dollar firmed 0.75 percent against the yen, putting it on pace for its best day in nearly three weeks, after the BOJ said it would keep rates “very low” in comments that brought some relief to a market that had braced for bigger changes.
+The U.S. dollar was 0.69 percent higher against the yen, its best day in nearly three weeks after the BOJ said it would keep rates “very low” in comments that brought some relief to a market that had braced for bigger changes.
 The benchmark 10-year Japanese government bond dropped five basis points after the announcement.

-Investors await meetings of the U.S. Federal Reserve on Tuesday and Wednesday and the Bank of England on Thursday.
+Investors await policy meetings of the U.S. Federal Reserve on Wednesday and the Bank of England on Thursday.

 “We still have a decent amount of news ahead of us,” said George Goncalves, head of U.S. rate strategy at Nomura Securities International.

-In oil, prices fell and were poised for their largest monthly decline in two years as the market focused on U.S.-Iranian tensions and priced in news that output by the Organization of Petroleum Exporting Countries reached a 2018 high in July.
+Oil prices fell, marking the largest monthly decline in two years, on supply worries after OPEC output reached a 2018 high in July.

-Brent has declined about 6 percent this month, in its largest one-month slide since July 2016.

-Additional reporting by Herb Lash and Kate Duguid in New York; Editing by Nick Zieminski and Steve Orlofsky
+Additional reporting by Herb Lash, Andres Guerra Luz and Kate Duguid in New York and David Lawder in Washington; Editing by Nick Zieminski and Steve Orlofsky